 The number of employees off at any time will be decided by the supervisor based on department workloads.
-You should notify your supervisor at least 1 week before you plan to take vacation.
-Vacation requests will be granted on a first-come, first-served basis.
+You should follow your departmental guidelines for requesting time off and the request should be approved by your supervisor in advance.
 Conflicts will be resolved according to departmental guidelines as approved by HR.
 Vacation time will be charged by the hour.
 An hour of vacation time will be charged for each hour that you are away from work.
 You will not be charged vacation for time that you would not normally work.
 Any absences not covered by an approved form of paid leave or not approved by the manager and HR will be considered unexcused and subject to disciplinary action up to and including termination.

-Exempt employees who work a partial day will be paid for the full day, but may be required to use vacation or sick time for the time the employee is absent from work, whether the absence is a partial day or a full day.
-Exempt employees should consult with their supervisor.
+Exempt employees who work a partial day will be paid for the full day but may be required to use vacation or sick time for the time the employee is absent from work, whether the absence is a partial day or a full day.
+Note: Exempt employees cannot be docked if they work a partial day.
+Exempt employees should consult with their supervisor and HR.
+HR will manage leave time while exempt employee is on FMLA.